Photo by: Tim Baskerville

 per person, double occupancy*

 *U.S. dollars based upon minimum of 8 participants.
-There is a small group surcharge of $400 if 5-7 participants.
+There is a small group surcharge of $300 if 6-7 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
-If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $345.
+If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $595-First 5 rooms.

 Your journey to Ireland begins with your overnight flight from the U.S. to Shannon Airport, Ireland.

-You will be met at Ireland’s Shannon International Airport and driven north to Westport, on the shores of Clew Bay.
-After lunch relax, check in to the hotel and explore the nearby countryside.
+You will be met at Ireland’s Shannon International Airport (arrival time will be announced in first packet) and driven north to Westport, on the shores of Clew Bay.
 Depending on the time of year there may be an opportunity for the group to photograph the sunset over Clew Bay.
-Westport Hotel (D
+(D)

-Your lodge is a 15-minute walk to the center of Westport, which has several pubs with lively traditional Irish music each evening.
-Westport and Newport capture the flavor of true Irish towns with their tree-lined canals and colorful shops.
+Westport and the Village of Newport, both capture the flavor of true Irish towns with their tree- lined canals and colorful shops.
 After a stop in Westport, drive to Murrisk Abbey, at the foot of Ireland’s Holy Mountain, Croagh Patrick.
 Later in the day you will be at the ocean on the west coast of Mayo at a remote rocky shore called Barnabawn Point.
 Your last stop of the day will be at Tully House, a private residence at the end of a quarter mile tree-lined avenue.
 There is an old mill along the Bunowen River, a short walk from the house.

 Burrishoole Abbey is a great place to start one of your days.
 Nearby is Carrigahowley Castle, one of the many strongholds of Grace O’Malley, the adventurous sixteenth century Pirate Queen.
 Later in the afternoon visit Letterkeen Forest.
-Westport Hotel (B each day, D three evenings)
+(B each day, three D)

-Leave early this morning, driving south to County Clare, where you spend the evening in Ennis.
-Prior to Ennis, you will spend time photographing in County Galway near the town of Gort.
+Leave Westport early this morning, driving south to County Galway and Clare, where you spend the evening not far from Shannon Airport.
+There are many options along the way from the Burren region to the town of Galway, or perhaps the town of Gort.
 There lies a 16th century Norman castle with a small cottage attached.
-The Irish Literary Revival began near this castle – in Coole Park, an estate owned by Lady Gregory where she hosted the likes of George Bernard Shaw, W. B. Yeats and J. M. Synge.
+The Irish Literary Revival began near this castle – in Coole Park, an estate owned by Lady Gregory where she hosted the likes of George Bernard Shaw, W. B. Yeats, and J. M. Synge.
 It was a haven – a place of retreat for William Butler Yeats.

 You might also be interested in...